andreasuvoss/writing-an-interpreter-in-elixir/README.md

 ```sh
 mix run
 ```
 In its current form it runs the lexer + parser and prints out the program as a string.
-There is no (or very poor) error handling, so if the syntax is not correct the REPL will crash.

 ```
 Hello andreasvoss!
 This is the Monkey programming language!